IsmaelMiber/FastnedTask/app/FastnedTask/README.md

 # Getting Started

+#Backend Side
+## Step 1: Installation
+1. You will need to download Docker from [here](https://www.docker.com/products/docker-desktop/).

+2. After downloading and installing it, you will find in the project a folder called **backend**, open it and drag the DockerFile to the **Docker Desktop App** then click play icon to start **the backend service**.

+## Mobile Side

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server